ededej/BlueBankAppAndroid/bbserv/README.md

 ## How the Android Client Works:

-This client looks familiar but has a number of features added.
-The foremost is that the app has been turned into a thin client for an authoritative server.
-This means the app no longer runs the banking logic locally, but just sends a request with the users desired action to the server.
+The app is a thin client for an authoritative server.
+This means the app doesn't run the banking logic locally, but just sends a request with the users desired action to the server.
 The authoritative server then decides whether the request is valid, and if it is, it performs the action and sends the user their new state.
 The app then updates the locally remembered state and shows the users the results of the process.
 To accomplish this, the android app uses a mixture of AsyncTasks to perform server requests and SharedPreferences to locally cache things like username, password, server IP, and balance.
 There are links on those two particular concepts at the bottom for some quick reading.